Logo

 Time in Development: 1.5 years, with roughly half that period from concept to product launch.

-Why We Can Execute: We serve the same demographic we represent—millennials and Gen Z across varied backgrounds who face exclusion in systems tilted to high-net-worth clients.
-The leadership team brings about three decades in financial services and financial technology combined: the chief executive officer (10+ years in finance), chief operating officer (6+ years in consulting for finance and investment management), chief technology officer (4+ years in financial technology), and operations lead (6+ years in financial technology).
+Why We Can Execute: The write-up states that the leadership team serves the same demographic it represents—millennials and Gen Z who face exclusion in systems tilted toward high-net-worth clients.
+It also describes combined experience in financial services and financial technology: the chief executive officer (10+ years in finance), chief operating officer (6+ years in consulting for finance and investment management), chief technology officer (4+ years in financial technology), and operations lead (6+ years in financial technology).

 Diversity, Equity, and Inclusion: A woman leads the company as chief executive officer, and women make up about half the team across engineering, marketing, and management.
 Outreach prioritizes women, who anchor many Nigerian households.